List of United States cities by population

-This is a list of the most populous incorporated places of the United States.
+This is a list of the most populous municipal corporations of the United States.
 As defined by the United States Census Bureau, an incorporated place includes cities, towns, villages, boroughs, and municipalities.
 A few exceptional census-designated places (CDPs) are also included in the Census Bureau's listing of incorporated places.
 Consolidated city-counties represent a distinct type of government that includes the entire population of a county, or county equivalent.
 Some consolidated city-counties, however, include multiple incorporated places.
-This list presents only that portion (or "balance") of such consolidated city-counties that are not a part of another incorporated place.
+This list presents only the portion of such consolidated city-counties that are not a part of another incorporated place.

 This list refers only to the population of individual municipalities within their defined limits; the populations of other municipalities considered suburbs of a central city are listed separately, and unincorporated areas within urban agglomerations are not included.
-Therefore, a different ranking is evident when considering U.S. metropolitan areas.
+Therefore, a different ranking is evident when considering U.S. urban areas or metropolitan areas.

 50 states and Washington, D.C.

-This table lists the 331 incorporated places in the United States (excluding the U.S. territories) with a population of at least 100,000 as of July 1, 2021 as estimated by the U.S. Census Bureau.
-Five states — Delaware, Maine, Vermont, West Virginia, and Wyoming — have no cities with populations exceeding 100,000.
+This table lists the 346 incorporated places in the United States, excluding the U.S. territories, with a population of at least 100,000 as of July 1, 2024, as estimated by the U.S. Census Bureau.
+Five states have no cities with populations exceeding 100,000: Delaware, Maine, Vermont, West Virginia, and Wyoming.